-HEAT Academy End of Year Celebration - 2013
+HEAT Academy End of Year Celebration

-MIAMI - On Tuesday May 21st, the Miami HEAT hosted its Heat Academy End of the Year Celebration for 300 HEAT Academy students at the AmericanAirlines Arena.
-The celebration was a carnival-style event with food, fun and excitement.
-During the festivities, Carnival Corporation & plc presented a check in the amount of $248,000 to the Florida Prepaid College Foundation for scholarships benefiting HEAT Academy students.
-Fifteen fifth-grade HEAT Academy students will become eligible for a Carnival Scholarship which matures in 2020, the fifth-grade class' expected graduating year.
-This marks the 11th consecutive year that Carnival has funded the scholarships, which during this time the company has contributed to 165 scholarships, with a total value of more than $1.9 million.
+The Miami HEAT hosted an end-of-year celebration for 300 HEAT Academy students at the AmericanAirlines Arena on May 13th, 2014.
+During the afternoon, it was a carnival-style event with food, fun, and excitement.
+During the festivities, Carnival Corporation & plc presented a check in the amount of $250,000 to the Florida Prepaid College Foundation for scholarships benefiting HEAT Academy students.
+Fifteen fifth-grade HEAT Academy students have become eligible for a Carnival Scholarship, which matures in 2021, the fifth-grade class' expected graduating year.
+This marks the 12th consecutive year that Carnival has funded the scholarships, and during this time the company has purchased 180 scholarships with a total value of more than $2.1 million.
+Read the full recap.